No products in the cart.

 Sort of.
 Out of all of the methods laid out in this post, this takes the most patience.

-If you vaporize your cannabis flower, you may notice that it will come out brown and smelling of stale popcorn— reminiscent of decarboxylated cannabis.
+If you vaporize your hemp flower, you may notice that it will come out brown and smelling of stale popcorn— reminiscent of decarboxylated cannabis.
 That’s no coincidence.
-When you vape your cannabis flower, you’re decarboxylating it.
+When you vape your hemp flower, you’re decarboxylating it.
 Save the flower that you vaporize.
 When you collect enough of this already-vaped bud (AVB,) you can infuse it into oil for edibles.

 What’s The Best Decarboxylation Method?